 Have you heard enough?
 Us, too.
 Here’s how you can start integrating soap nuts into your laundry routine.

-Place 4-6 soap nuts in a muslin bag and put it in the washing machine.
+Place four to six soap nuts in a muslin bag, and put it in the washing machine along with your clothes.
 Choose your water temperature and wash.
 Remove the bag from the machine after the load is done and let the bag itself dry.
 You can dry your laundry as you usually would.
 That’s it — it’s that simple!

 What else do I need to know about soap nuts?